 Camera light seals are straightforward and require no real skill to replace.
 To prove this my eight-year-old son has achieved camera light seal replacement with great success, under a little guidance of course!

+Please do follow the instructions carefully and take great care as you go; knives are sharp and cleaning products can do damage.
 As with many online tutorials, please observe the following disclaimer: Milly’s Cameras cannot be held responsible for any accidents or damages to persons or goods, so please use this tutorial at your discretion.

 The green lines on the following photos show where the old light seal foam will need cleaning.
 Usually, I start by placing masking tape over the opening for the shutter curtains.
 Be careful not to press onto the curtains and focus solely on the outer frame; this helps to stop old sticky light seal foam from entering this area and jamming the curtains.